Antonio Sánchez (drummer): Career

 In 2010, Sánchez released his second solo album, Live in New York at Jazz Standard, to positive reviews.
 The double live album was recorded at the Jazz Standard in New York City after a U.S. tour of Antonio's band, which included Miguel Zenón on alto saxophone, David Sánchez on tenor saxophone, and Scott Colley on acoustic bass guitar.

 The year 2013 marked the release of his third solo album.
 New Life was recorded in January 2012.
 It includes 8 original compositions and features Thana Alexa on vocals, David Binney on alto saxophone, Donny McCaslin on tenor saxophone, John Escreet on piano and Matt Brewer on bass.
 All his solo albums have been released under the Cam Jazz label.

 In 2014, Sánchez composed the film score for Birdman.
 The soundtrack album was released on October 14, 2014.
 The score earned him nominations for the Golden Globe Award for Best Original Score, BAFTA Award for Best Film Music, and other nominations; he won the Critics' Choice Movie Award for Best Score and Satellite Award for Best Original Score.
 However, he was disqualified to compete for the Academy Award for Best Original Score, since the film also contained a significant amount of classical music.

 Sánchez's 2017 album, Bad Hombre, earned him a Grammy Nomination for Best Contemporary Instrumental Album.

 Sánchez continued working with the Pat Metheny band in 2019 as they toured extensively and released an album of new material in 2020 entitled From This Place.

 Sánchez's 2022 album, SHIFT (Bad Hombre Vol. II), sees Sánchez joining forces with a diverse range of collaborators, including Trent Reznor & Atticus Ross, Dave Matthews & Pat Metheny, Rodrigo y Gabriela, Meshell Ndegeocello, Kimbra, Lila Downs, Ana Tijoux, Becca Stevens, Silvana Estrada, MARO and Thana Alexa.

+For 2026 Grammy Awards, he received a nomination for the album BEATrio in the Best Contemporary Instrumental Album category.